Mathématique: Chapter 48

 “Nice shirt,” Rush said.

 “Can you teach me how to do that?”
-Eli asked, as he swung the door wide.
+Eli swung the door wide.

 “Do what?”

-“Turn a compliment into an insult without employing overt sarcasm.”
+“Turn a compliment into an insult without employing obvious sarcasm.”

 “Yes,” Rush said.
-“Make coffee for people for sixteen hours straight and then say anything.
-Anything at all, and the effect you’re looking for will manifest without effort.”
+“Nothing easier.
+Pull a double shift in a service profession, then say anything.
+Anything at all.
+The effect you’re looking for will manifest without effort.”

 “Sixteen hours?”
 Eli said.
 “Sounds boring.”

-“Lethally,” Rush confirmed, following him inside, toward the brightly lit kitchen.
+“Lethally,” Rush confirmed.
+He followed Eli inside, toward the bright kitchen.

 “I ordered pizza,” Eli said.
 “Pineapple and pepperoni.”

-“Ah,” Rush said, going for cavalier rather than ravenous.
-“How’s the—“ he waved a hand.
-“Temple of Darkness these days?”
+“Hmm,” Rush said, going for casual rather than ravenous.
+“How’s the—” he waved a hand, “—Temporal Shrine these days?”

 Rush shrugged.
-“Away an’ play in traffic,” he offered, pulling a piece of mostly cold pizza out of the box on the kitchen table.
+“Away an’ play in traffic.”
+He pulled a slice of lukewarm pizza from the box on the kitchen table.

-“There you go,” Eli said.
+“There ya go,” Eli said.
 “Be who you are, man.
 Approximately.
 Well, do your best.
-Speaking of which, figure anything else out about yourself?” he asked, dropping into a chair.
+Speaking of which, you figure out anything else?”
+He dropped into a chair.

-Eli studied it for a moment, while Rush set to work consuming the pizza in front of him.
-He hadn’t eaten since the previous night, when he’d taken some day-old muffins after Rational Grounds had closed.
+Eli studied it while Rush set to work consuming the pizza.
+He hadn’t eaten since the previous night, when Jennifer had given him some day-old muffins at closing.

-“I want to meet this guy,” Eli said, absently. “‘Call me maybe?’
+“I wanna meet this guy,” Eli said. “‘Call me maybe?’
 In Promethean?
 What a complete baller.
 But, like, in a cute way.”

 “What makes you think J Shep is a ‘guy’?”
 Rush asked.

-“Well, if this guy is a chick then I definitely want to meet him,” Eli said.
+“Well, if he’s a girl I DEFINITELY want to meet him,” Eli said.
 “It just looks like a dude’s handwriting.
 I could be wrong.
 Seriously though, you’ve had this in your wallet the whole time?”

-“And it just occurred to you to show this to me now?”
+“And you’re just showing it to me now?”
 Eli said.

-“I wasn’t planning on showing it to you until I had decided to act on the information it contains,” Rush said.
+“I’ve decided to act on the information it contains,” Rush admitted.
 He took another bite of pizza.

-“Yeah,” Eli said, pulling out the word, still studying the drawing.
-“Look, as much as this artwork appeals to my inner nerd, I’m not sure I like the idea of you emailing this J Shep character.
-I mean, who is this guy?
+“Yeeeaaaah,” Eli said, still focused on the drawing, “Look, as much as this artwork appeals to my inner nerd, I don’t like the idea of you cold emailing this J Shep character.
+Who is this guy?
 Can he be trusted?
-Is he as adorable as his—” Eli broke off abruptly, still staring at the paper.
+Is he as adorable as his—” he broke off.

-Rush continued eating his pizza, waiting for the inevitable flow of partially coherent words that was, no doubt, in the offing.
+Rush continued attacking his pizza, waiting for the inevitable flow of partial coherence that was, no doubt, in the offing.

 “Wait.
-Wait wait wait wait wait.
-This says ‘dialing’.
-It says ‘dialing’ and then there’s an arrow through a circle.
+Wait wait wait wait WAIT.
+This says ‘dialing!’
+There’s an arrow through a circle!
 Oh man.”
 Eli paused.
 “You don’t think—I mean, you don’t think that—” He looked up at Rush.

 Rush raised his eyebrows and took another bite of pizza.

 “What if the portae are real,” Eli whispered.
-“Even if they’re not physically real, they could represent, in the game—I mean, in real life?
-Maybe people can pass through them, maybe they can’t, either way, even if it was just—”
+“Even if they’re not physically real, they could represent something in real life?
+Maybe people can pass through them, maybe they can’t, either way, even if—”

 “Eli,” Rush said.
-“Please make an effort to communicate entire thoughts.”
+“Please make an effort to communicate complete thoughts?”

-A rhetorician, the lad was not, but Rush could already see the point his confused monologue was converging on.
+A rhetorician, the lad was not, but Rush could see the point his confused monologue was converging upon.
 He didn’t like it.

-“What if you’re not the alien,” Eli whispered, “but this ‘J Shep’ character is?
+“What if you’re not the alien,” Eli continued, “but this ‘J Shep’ character is?
 This circle?
-Cut by this arrow that says ‘dialing’?
+Cut by an arrow that says ‘dialing’?
 That’s a clear reference to Astria Porta.
-You have to dial the portals.
+You have to dial the portals!
 In the game you do.
 What if there’s a real world equivalent?
-What if J Shep is giving you the ability to tag your message for, like, the stars or something?”
+What if J Shep is telling you how to tag your message for, like, the stars?”

-“It’s a stylized SMTP header, Eli,” Rush said, unable to hide his uncertainty.
-The association linking the words ‘astria porta’ with a dark, circular, rotating arch were just as strong as any other connection present in his unmoored mind.
+“It’s a stylized SMTP header, Eli.”
+Rush couldn’t wholly hide his uncertainty; the association linking the words ‘astria porta’ with a dark, circular, rotating arch were as strong as any other connection in his unmoored mind.

-And then, of course, there were the dreams of a silver city, sitting on a sea.
+And then, of course, there were his dreams of a silver city, floating on a sea.

-“Yeah dude, which tags it to a server that dials the freaking ‘City of Awesome’.
+“Yeah dude, the header flags your message to a server that dials the freaking ‘City of Awesome’.
 I take back everything I said.
 We’re so doing this.
 It’s going to be worth it.
 To the max.
 Also?
 I vote we start calling this guy J’Shep.
 Like a Vulcan.”

 “J’Shep,” Eli said, with evident relish.
 “You’re gonna need a kickass VPN.
 And you’re going to need some sort of encryption protocol that—”